 Paywalled Content, SEO impact, and Paywall search index

-Publishers signing up to Pico and moving their content behind paywalls and plans should not be concerned that their content will automatically take an SEO hit because of the presence of a paywall – but there are additional concerns / setup they should be aware of.
+Communities signing up to Pico and moving their content behind paywalls and plans should not be concerned that their content will automatically take an SEO hit due to the presence of a paywall, but there are some concerns and/or additional setup steps of which they should be aware.

 Google recommends using “structured data” for paywalled content:

 There are (3) types of structured data:

 JSON-LD is preferred because it is easier and less invasive from a “markup” perspective.

 Structured data increases the chances that search engines will display additional data on results pages via "rich snippets."
 In order to implement this, you need to add into the markup of your content certain additional tags, or a “scheme,” that describe the content to search engines.
 Schemes use the vocabulary established at schema.org.

 Google provides a validation tool for testing your structured data: